KfirG95/Normalized-Spectral-Clustering-Algorithm/README.md

 # Normalized-Spectral-Clustering-Algorithm
-Implementation of the normalized spectral clustering algorithm , using C and Python
+Implementation of the normalized spectral clustering algorithm, using the K-means algorithm and written in C and Python.